 Through our work, we explore how the arts and creativity can help to prevent mental health problems and support people to live mentally healthier lives.
 Our innovative approach, combining high artistic quality with grassroots support, community engagement and social activism, has been replicated internationally.

-By engaging with artists, connecting with communities and forming collaborations, we celebrate the artistic achievements of people with experience of mental health issues, exploring the relationship between creativity and the mind, and promoting positive mental health and wellbeing.
+By engaging with artists, connecting with communities and forming collaborations, we celebrate the artistic achievements of people with experience of mental health problems, challenge stigma and perceptions, and encourage participation in the arts to promote good mental health for all.

 The annual Scottish Mental Health Arts Festival is led by the Mental Health Foundation.

 Since 1949, the Mental Health Foundation has been the UK’s leading charity for everyone’s mental health.

 Our vision is for a world with good mental health for all.
 With prevention at the heart of what we do, we aim to find and address the sources of mental health problems so that people and communities can thrive.

 We will drive change towards a mentally healthy society for all, and support communities, families and individuals to live mentally healthier lives, with a particular focus on those at greatest risk.